bhumi21005/CS-216-TeamBlockBridges-Bitcoin_Scripting_/README.md

 # CS-216-TeamBlockBridges-Bitcoin_Scripting_
 # Bitcoin Transaction Script Analysis (Legacy vs. SegWit)
+This project demonstrates the creation, signing, and validation of Bitcoin transactions within a regtest environment.
+We specifically analyze the differences in Script Execution, Transaction Weight, and Virtual Size (vSize) between Legacy and SegWit formats.

 **Team Members:**
 * Member 1: Kumkum Kushwaha (Roll No: 240004028)